LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ### Initial overview

-The ACE libraries in England dataset is fairly straightforward to use.
+The ACE libraries in England dataset is fairly straightforward to use, although had a lot of address data that needed correcting.
 After filtering it to extract statutory and staffed public libraries (as they are most directly comparable), there are **2564** of these in England.

-The OS built-up areas dataset "*enables policy makers and analysts, both nationally and locally, to conduct analysis corresponding to actual urban extents, for example, at a town, city, and village level.*".
+The OS built-up areas dataset "_enables policy makers and analysts, both nationally and locally, to conduct analysis corresponding to actual urban extents, for example, at a town, city, and village level._".
 In England there are **7091** of these.
 A slight flaw in this dataset (for our requirements) is that it includes areas that are very large e.g. Bristol.
 Bristol is large enough to need many libraries - it would be more preferable to have a dataset that split large cities into smaller areas.
 The data is probably most useful for towns that aren't part of a larger city.

 Are all current libraries within built-up areas?
 Not quite - of the 2564 libraries, **6** were outside of these areas.
 Those were primarily rural libraries.
 For example, Dent Library Link in Westmorland and Furness is in a location with a population of just 780.
 There's nothing wrong with this - [Libraries on the High Street](https://blog.librarydata.uk/libraries-on-the-high-street/) research showed that public libraries appear in many different places, and shouldn't be assumed to be urban.
 However, such areas are out of scope for this research, as we're primarily looking at places of significant population.